Beat the ATS: 5 Actionable Tips to Make Your Resume Stand Out

 The culprit could be the Applicant Tracking System (ATS)—a digital gatekeeper that 99% of Fortune 500 companies use to streamline their hiring processes.

-Designed to efficiently manage large volumes of applications, ATS software scans and ranks resumes based on keywords, structure, and formatting.
+Designed to efficiently manage large volumes of applications, ATS software scans resumes based on keywords, structure, and formatting.

 With recruiters often receiving hundreds of applications per job opening, ATS ensures only the most relevant resumes make it through.